Stefano Ragazzo making his rope-solo ascent of 'Riders on the Storm' at the Torres del Paine, Patagonia

 Like what?

-But did you know this beforehand?
+Did you know this beforehand?

 What style did you want to adopt for the climb?

 From the moment I arrived in Puerto Natales, the weather was always bad.
-Maybe there was a one-day window every week and a half, and I used those days to haul all the gear up and start fixing the first pitches.
+Maybe there was a one-day window every week and a half, and I used those days to transport all the gear up and start fixing the first pitches.
 My initial idea was a fast ascent, a bit like I'd done on The Nose.
 But with that bad weather, and the fact I was slow – partly due to the difficulty of finding the right line – I convinced myself to try the route in capsule style.
 I slowly fixed the first twelve pitches, went back down to the ground and waited for at least two days of good weather before committing to the push.

 12 pitches, then the push to the summit without ever returning to base, right?
 12 pitches out of how many?
 Remind me.